parsa-hj/rate-my-university/README.md

 # Rate My University

-This project is a University Rating App built with React and a Node.js/Express backend, allowing users to browse and rate universities on various categories like student life, cost, dorms, classes, and more.
+This project is a University Rating App built with React.js, a Node.js/Express backend, and an SQL database allowing users to browse and rate universities on various categories like student life, cost, dorms, classes, and more.
 Users can submit ratings on a 0-5 scale and leave comments, with the average scores dynamically calculated and displayed for each category.
 The app fetches university details and user ratings from the backend API, providing a streamlined way for students to research universities based on peer feedback.

 ## Technologies Used
 - React.js